marwahfaraj/Automobile_Price_Prediction/README.md

 ![](image/high_low_price.png)

 ## Conclusions
-The price estimation for these used car are affected by the brand, engine size, horsepower, curb weight, drive wheel and fuel type.
+This dataset tells us that expensive cars are more safe This dataset also tells us that the price is strongly related to the brand, engine size, horsepower, curb weight, drive wheel and fuel type.
+- Brand: Jaguar is the most expensive car.
+- Performance: when engine size, and horsepower increase the price increases.
+- Specifications:
+  - The Rear wheel drive are most expensive car in this dataset.
+  - Curb weight increase the price increases, especially when fuel type is diesel.

 ## Further Study
+In the future I will use machine learning to model car prices.
+I would like to explore the price difference between Japanese and non-Japanese cars.